isomerpages/pa-shapinghearts/_programmes/Art Exhibitions/Punggol Digital District.md

 </tbody>
 </table>
 <p></p>
-<p>Come join us for a fun, interactive journey like no other.
+<p>Come join us for a fun and interactive journey like no other.
 Follow the
-path, answer trivia questions, uncover fun facts, and immerse yourself in the 5 vibrant zones of ARTfully Able.</p>
+coloured pathways, answer trivia questions, uncover fun facts, and immerse yourself in the 5 vibrant zones of Shaping Hearts @ Punggol Digital District – ARTfully Able.</p>
-<p>All artwork and merchandise are available for purchase, and 100% of proceeds
+<p>All artwork and merchandise displayed are available for purchase, and
-will go towards supporting our talented artists with disabilities.</p>
+100% of proceeds will go towards supporting our talented artists with disabilities.</p>
 <p>See you at the exhibition!</p>
 <p></p>
 <p></p>